Graduate Coursework

 Optional MA Degree

 An MA degree is optional for continuing Ph.D’s following the Year 2 Review.
 A terminal MA, if chosen, may also be awarded.
-The MA is contingent on fulfilling all requirements for the first two years of the program (minus 220) plus completion of an MA thesis.
-The thesis can be fulfilled either with an expanded version of an existing seminar paper (ca. 40 pages) or with a separate research paper, to be approved by a committee of three faculty, at least two of whom must be on the Rhetoric faculty.
+Course requirements for the MA are completion of: Rhetoric 200, 205, three 4-unit Rhetoric electives and one 4-unit external elective plus completion of an MA thesis.
+The capstone (MA Thesis) can be fulfilled either with an expanded version of an existing seminar paper (ca. 40 pages) or with a separate research paper, to be approved by a committee of two Rhetoric faculty.